 Carlins attended the Chicago Academy of Fine Arts and holds a bachelor’s degree in journalism from the University of Illinois and a Juris Doctor of Law degree from DePaul University.
 He is a member of the Sigma Delta Chi professional journalism society.
 He is licensed to practice law in Illinois and the Virgin Islands, and has practiced law throughout the United States as well as several foreign countries.

 His legal experience spans all aspects of real estate development, where he has represented developers, architects, contractors and related professionals.
 As an attorney/developer Carlins has also been retained by national and local pension funds, syndication companies, lenders, asset managers and banks to supervise the disposition of real estate assets in several states.
 Properties included raw land, single and multifamily rentals, condominium developments, hotel, golf course, retail, commercial and marina developments.

 He has lectured on various topics at several academic institutions as well as numerous real estate and professional organizations including Real Estate Investment Association, the Illinois Bar Association, Crain’s Real Estate Forum and the Illinois CPA Society.
-In addition, Carlins was honored by the Anti-Defamation League with the 2002 Arthur Rubloff Humanitarian Award, was inducted into the Chicago Real Estate Hall of Fame in August 2007, was named Developer of the year by the Chicago Architecture Foundation, was given the Legacy Award by ENR Midwest and most recently received the E.J.
-Plesko Award.
+In addition, Carlins was honored by the Anti-Defamation League with the 2002 Arthur Rubloff Humanitarian Award, and was inducted into the Chicago Real Estate Hall of Fame in August 2007.

 Carlins previously has served or is actively involved in an extensive list of charitable and community organizations including: